Perttinen/wb_timetable/project/description.md

 ### Schedule (`/logged/schedule`)

 - **Add one start** – Add a single departure for the selected line.
 - **Add many starts** – Add multiple departures by selecting weekdays and a date range.
+Values are inclusive.
 - **Remove starts** – Remove departures within selected time periods and weekdays.
+Values are inclusive.
   - _Note: “From time” must be earlier than “To time”._

 ---